 Non-linear mapping of device variables

-First, map the fuel signal from the device to an analog variable on GpsGate Server (e.g CustomAnalog1) using the Device Mapper.
+Make sure you have mapped the fuel input from the device to an analog variable using the device mapper.

-Now the calibration can be started by analyzing the fuel consumption of the vehicle, take notes of the readings from the fuel indicator on the vehicle and the equivalent values obtained in GpsGate Server.
+2. Take notes of the readings from the fuel indicator on the vehicle and the equivalent values obtained in GpsGate.
 The terminal can be used to check out these values.

 Generating a graph of the function it could be seen that the consumption is non-linear: